 - In order to drive sales and higher customer engagement, it’s important to get creative.

 - Motivating people to contribute to your brand’s presence online is a fantastic way to underline that your store provides high-quality service and cares about its customers.

 - Start off by creating a unique brand hashtag that will represent an outlet for your clients’ creativity.

 - Repost their contributions to your social media pages.
-Show potential customers that you appreciate your followers and are not afraid to make a step away from a stricter, corporate image.
+Show potential customers that you appreciate your followers and are not afraid to take a step away from a stricter, corporate image.

 - Finally, encourage people to openly share their experiences with your store and do it in a broad variety of formats.